losercreates/vaccine-for-all/README.md

 This is the submissiosn for the Electra Hacks.
 The project allows the user to search the nearby vaccination centers by their pincode or the district.
 You can find the site [here](https://vaccine-for-all.netlify.app/)

+Note- The location shown is not correct as the api provides rounded off values for the latitude and longitude.
+However this project can be taken further in showing the accurate location

 ## Installation

 ```sh